joshtong/open-source-ict4d/README.md

 ## <a name="emergencies"></a>Emergencies

 ### ReliefWeb Disaster Tracker
 “ReliefWeb is a… source [of] authoritative and vetted information about disasters and humanitarian crises.
-This application combines ReliefWeb's new REST API with a custom-built Twitter timeline-processing script to give authoritative, real-time updates on an occurring disaster.”
+This application combines ReliefWeb's new REST API with a custom-built Twitter timeline-processing script to give authoritative, real-time updates on an occurring disaster” [(source)](https://github.com/reliefweb/disaster-tracker).

 GitHub: [https://github.com/reliefweb/disaster-tracker](https://github.com/reliefweb/disaster-tracker)